Factbox - What business thinks about Britain's EU referendum

 RECRUITMENT

-Steve Ingham, chief executive of one of Europe's largest recruitment firms Michael Page MPI.L, told Reuters:
+Steve Ingham, chief executive of one of Europe's largest recruitment firms Michael Page, told Reuters:

 "I am concerned about the disruption, because it causes uncertainty and uncertainty means that people are unprepared to make decisions.
 It's not good for a candidate thinking about moving job, and it's not good for a client and that's more a concern."